arunbear/Mic/README.md

 ## Configuring a role package

-A role package must be configured with a `%__Meta` hash with the following keys (of which only "role" is mandatory):
+A role package must be configured with a package variable `%__Meta` with the following keys (of which only "role" is mandatory):

 ### role => 1 (Mandatory)